acgessler/cpp.js/Readme.md

 // i.e. all if's must be closed and may not leap into the next block. var preprocessed_source = pp.run(text);

-// Calling clear() resets all defined values, so the effect of
-// calling run() after clear()ing is the same as run()ing a fresh
+// Calling clear() resets all defined values.
+The effect is the same as if
-// cpp.js instance.
-pp.clear();
+// a fresh cpp.js instance with same settings was created. pp.clear();

 ```